danielbisson56/TP2-SpringBoot/RestApi/README.md

 This annotation serves as a specialization of `@Component`, allowing for implementation classes to be autodetected through classpath scanning.

-**@*Autowired*: **Marks a constructor, field, setter method, or config method as to be autowired by Spring's dependency injection facilities
+***@Autowired:*** Marks a constructor, field, setter method, or config method as to be autowired by Spring's dependency injection facilities

 **@*Qualifier*:** This annotation may be used on a field or parameter as a qualifier for candidate beans when autowiring.
 It may also be used to annotate other custom annotations that can then in turn be used as qualifiers.